-20BSC121 DIFFERENTIAL EOUATIONS AND TRANSFORMATION TECHNIOUES LTPC (Common to All Branches) 2103
+20BSC121 DIFFERENTIAL EOUATIONS AND TRANSFORMATION TECHNIOUES LTPC 2103 (Common to All Branches)

-- To learn the methods of solving the ordinary differential equations of first & higher order 1: and applications of first order ordinary differential equations. - To learn partial differential equations and how they can serve as models for physical processes and also master the technique of separation of variables to solve partial 2: - differential equation.
-To learn the concepts of Laplace Transforms and inverse Laplace Transforms and toexplore - 3: - the solving initial value problems by using Laplace transform method.
-To develop skill to design Sine and Cosine waves with the help of Fourier series 4: - To learn the concepts of Fourier, transform and inverse Fourier Transform.
+- To learn the methods of solving the ordinary differential equations of f irst & higher order 1: and applications of first order ordinary differential equations. - To learn partial differential equations and how they can serve as models for physical processes and also master the technique of separation of variables to solve partial - 2: differential equation. - To learn the concepts of Laplace Transforms and inverse Laplace Transforms and to 3: - explore the solving initial value problems by using Laplace transform method.
+To develop skill to design Sine and Cosine waves with the help of Fourier series - 4: - To learn the concepts of Fourier transform and inverse Fourier Transform.
 5: